ansible/ansible-lint/src/ansiblelint/rules/yaml.md

 like `yaml[trailing-spaces]` or `yaml[indentation]` can also be skipped, allowing you to have more control.

-Keep in mind that our tool does not take into consideration the warning level of yamllint and we consider all matches as errors.
-Still, if you want to treat some of these as warnings, you can add them to `warn_list`.
+Keep in mind that `ansible-lint` does not take into consideration the warning level of yamllint; we treat all yamllint matches as errors.
+So, if you want to treat some of these as warnings, add them to `warn_list`.

 ### Problematic code